mathu-git/christopher/code/Cgi/RecommendedProducts/README.md

 - Easy to install and setup
 - Insert to CMS Pages, CMS Static or Homepage
-- Support all browsers: Firefox, Chrome, IE, Safari Opera.
+- Support all browsers: Firefox, Chrome.